jmadinlab/habtools-workshop/habtools-workshop.md

 # The *habtools* & biodiversity workshop

-### Aims

-- To develop an understanding of habitat complexity, including familiarity with geometric measures like rugosity and fractal dimension.
-- To become familiar with how to capture benthic 3D meshes, digital evevation models (DEMs) and orthomosaics.
-- To annotate ecological or environmental details for potential projects looking at the relationship between habitat complexity and biodiversity.

-### Introduction

 One of community ecology’s few paradigms is that complex habitats tend to contain more species and at higher abundances than simple habitats.
 Currently, human and natural disturbances are changing the complexity of